WellthCare

 • Use targeted hotspot lending or stipends for high-need populations (for example, maternity or chronic care programs)

-If you want a single sentence to anchor your program, use this: the best internet for telehealth is the level of performance that reliably produces completed visits.
-In practice, that usually means targeting 10/10 Mbps for video, using 5/5 Mbps as a realistic recommendation, and steering to audio or async when conditions aren’t there.
+If you want a single sentence: The best internet for telehealth is the level of performance that reliably produces completed visits.
+That usually means targeting 10/10 Mbps for video, using 5/5 Mbps as a realistic recommendation, and steering to audio or async when conditions aren't there.

-Telehealth succeeds when it’s easy, dependable, and appropriate to the moment.
-Build for the internet employees actually have, not the internet you wish they had, and you’ll see the difference where it matters: utilization, satisfaction, and claims trend.
+Telehealth succeeds when it's easy, dependable, and appropriate to the moment.
+WellthCare, the first Health-to-Wealth Benefit System, rewards every completed preventive telehealth visit with earned reward dollars at the WellthCare Store and automatic retirement contributions, turning dependable access into compounding health and wealth.
+Build for the internet employees actually have, not the internet you wish they had, and you'll see the difference where it matters: utilization, satisfaction, and claims trend.

 ← Back to Blog